Documentation Index

 Tracking Revenue

-Revenue values follow the same format as client-side tracking: integers representing cents, not dollars.- Correct:
+Revenue values follow the same format as client-side tracking: integers representing cents, not dollars.

 | Dollar Amount | Revenue Value |